 I’m a foodie, and I love to cook.
-Naturally all the buzz about 3D printed food stimulated my curiosity.
+Naturally, all the buzz about 3D printed food stimulated my curiosity.
 I have discovered very interesting possibilities and wonderfully useful applications . . . but probably not yet for my kitchen.
 Does that mean there’s no place for 3D printing in my kitchen today?
 Not at all!

 I use a lot of lemons in my cooking.
-Awhile back I was chatting with a next door neighbor, complaining about the shape, cumbersomeness and relative ineffectiveness of lemon juicers currently on the market.
+A while back I was chatting with a next-door neighbor, complaining about the shape, cumbersomeness and relative ineffectiveness of lemon juicers currently on the market.
 Short of getting a professional juicer like I used to have in my cafe, there isn’t much I like.

-Did I mention that my next door neighbor owns a 3D printer?
+Did I mention that my next-door neighbor owns a 3D printer?
 The next morning I received a beautiful 3D printed lemon juicer.
 It was love at first sight.
 I knew immediately it would be the BEST lemon juicer I have ever had.
 One minute later, my neighbor had fresh lemonade!

-Having a 3D printed lemon juicer in my kitchen may seem like a small thing, but like I said, I squeeze a lot of lemons when I cook.
+Having a 3D printed lemon juicer in my kitchen may seem like a small thing, but as I said, I squeeze a lot of lemons when I cook.
 And now I’m free from a little bit of kitchen drudgery!
 Not only that – I can make lemonade in a heartbeat.